scnslabutsa/myhthelperEduContent/_episodes/LSG14.md

     **Website:** [www.slewwellness.org](www.slewwellness.org)

     **Services:** Offers emotional counseling provided by a professional counselor trained to help patients identify their concerns, consider effective solutions, and find reliable resources.
 Nutritional counseling is done with a dietitian.
 Cooking demonstrations are also provided.
-Area-wide van transportation is available to and from the facilities for patients participating in theprogram.
+Area-wide van transportation is available to and from the facilities for patients participating in the program.